microsoft/debug-adapter-protocol/specification.md

 Writes bytes to memory at the provided location.

-Clients should only call this request if the capability 'supportsWriteMemoryRequest' is true.
+Clients should only call this request if the corresponding capability `supportsWriteMemoryRequest` is true.

 ```typescript
 interface WriteMemoryRequest extends Request {